lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Xmas Scan.md

 ### Analysis:

-In the example below, we can take a look and see the behavior described above.
-In this scan we can see that the host performing the scan is sending packets with the flags (FPU) set and targeting the host on all the ports:
+In the example below, I will take a look and see the behavior described above.
+In this scan I can see that the host performing the scan is sending packets with the flags (FPU) set and targeting the host on all the ports:

 ```
 tcpdump -nr threat_actor.pcap 'tcp[13] & 32!=0' or tcp[13] & 1!=0' -c 20